SiliconLabs/wiseconnect/examples/snippets/wlan_ble/wifi_station_ble_provisioning_aws/readme.md

   ![](resources/readme/wifi_station_ble_provisioning_aws_soc_ncp.png)

+The diagram below illustrates the detailed flow of the application:

   ![Setup diagram of WLAN Station BLE Provisioning with AWS cloud ](resources/readme/image_aws1.png)

 ## Getting Started

-Refer to the instructions [here](https://docs.silabs.com/wiseconnect/latest/wiseconnect-getting-started/) to:
+The below instructions are provided in [here]( https://docs.silabs.com/wiseconnect/latest/wiseconnect-developers-guide-developing-for-silabs-hosts/) to:

 - Install Simplicity Studio and WiSeConnect 3 extension
 - Connect your device to the computer